ImperialCollegeLondon/MitoNetworksGenetics/Linear_Feedback_Control/Quality_control/README.md

 ## Deterministic analysis

+`QC_sweep` directory.
 To make data, run the `.py` script on a cluster (takes several hours).
 To make plots, run the Jupyter notebook.